naomirehman1008/portfolio/README.md

-# Naomi Rehman's Portfolio
-Welcome to my portfolio!
-This is a collection of projects I have worked on recently.
-I also have a private repository of my favorite academic projects, please email me at naomiarehman@gmail.com if you would like to see it.

 #### Automatic Person Counter
 This project automatically detects and records people boading and deboarding a bus.
 It uses C, C++, and two VL53L1X sensors to count passengers.